RampNetwork/integration-example-android/README.md

 # Ramp Android integration tutorial

-If you have an Android app built with Kotlin, here's a tutorial on how to add Ramp to it in just a few steps.
+If you have an Android app built with Kotlin, here's a sample repository showing how to add Ramp to it in just a few steps.

 ## What do we need to do?
 - compose a URL for the Ramp widget with parameters of your choice